 It is a delightful place to walk and relax.
 Furthermore, it has fantastic views of the Panama City skyline, the perfect spot to take photos of Panama’s skyscrapers.

-The museum is very interactive, a good place to come with kids.
+The museum is very interactive, and a good place to come with kids.
 It has different galleries exploring the ecosystems of Panama.
 You will find animal statues that crossed the isthmus 3 million years ago, screens with representations of the natural wonders of Panama, and even an aquarium that shows the link between the Pacific Ocean and the Caribbean Sea.
-Surrounding the museum is a garden that you can explore with butterflies and birds.
+Surrounding the museum is a garden you can explore with butterflies and birds.

 Besides the permanent exhibition, the Biomuseo has temporary exhibitions that are frequently changed.
 It used to be open from Tuesday to Sunday from 11 to 16h, but now (2022), the information is that it is only opened Fridays and Saturdays.
 It cost 18$ and the children 11$.